ENTERPRISE

 You are viewing the only

-accurate model of the famed j-yacht Enterprise.
+accurate model of the famed j-yacht Enterprise worldwide.
 Note the hull

 shape, the rigging,